Paying dividends and the solvency test

 Case law has held that directors (who are often shareholders) cannot use their position to give themselves preference over their creditors in the event of insolvency.
 If a shareholder does receive money while the company is insolvent (or trading insolvent), they could find that they need to repay this back to a liquidator on demand.

+The conclusion is how can online payday loans in canada help you?
 The key message is that care does need to be taken when credits are made to current accounts and funds are withdrawn.
 The solvency test will apply twice in the case of dividends being paid later than they are declared.